Yreka Wrongful Death Lawyer

 - The reasonable cost of the funeral and burial.

-- Loss of support the deceased person would have earned until their time of retirement, including pension .and insurance benefits.
+- Loss of support the deceased person would have earned until their retirement, including pension and insurance benefits.

 - Children in the family can recover damages for losing the decedent's training, guidance, and care.